 “It’s always such a privilege to study marine wildlife.
-I am especially grateful to join Oceans Initiative in studying Pacific white-sided dolphins in truly one of the most beautiful places on Earth.”— Laura Bogaard
+I am especially grateful to join Oceans Initiative in their research with Pacific white-sided dolphins in truly one of the most beautiful places on Earth.”— Laura Bogaard

 This summer marks our 11th year of Pacific white-sided dolphin research in the Broughton Archipelago of British Columbia, Canada.
 Since the birth of this project with Dr. Erin Ashe’s PhD research, we have learned so much about this fascinating and under-studied species.
 The Broughton Archipelago also provides a rare opportunity to study a generally pelagic (open ocean) species in inshore waters.
 We now think that this habitat may be crucial to their feeding on herring.
 It also acts as a nursery for rearing their babies.
 The initial goal of our study was to use dorsal fin photographs for identification to model population level changes from year to year.
 You can read more about the post-season intricacies of this work from Natalie Mastick’s blog post on our website.